Chronology of Multi-Agent Interactions for Provenance of Evolving Information: Acknowledgement

-This work was supported in part by the Japan Society for the Promotion of Science (JSPS) under KAKENHI Grants (JP21H04907 and JP24H00732), and in part by the Japan Science and Technology Agency (JST) under CREST Grant (JPMJCR20D3) including AIP Challenge Program, AIP Acceleration Grant (JPMJCR24U3) and K Program Grant (JPMJKP24C2).
+{This work was supported in part by the Japan Society for the Promotion of Science (JSPS) under KAKENHI Grants JP21H04907 and JP24H00732, and in part by the Japan Science and Technology Agency (JST) under the CREST Grants JPMJCR20D3 and JPMJCR2562, including the AIP Challenge Program, and under the AIP Acceleration Grant JPMJCR24U3 and under the K Program Grant JPMJKP24C2.}